theakman2/binary-viewer/README.md

 dataView.setUint8(23, 36, true);
 dataView.setFloat32(24, 7294.33, true);

-// Interpret the binary blob using the format AST we parsed earlier. const binaryContentAst = new BinaryContentFormatter(formatStringAst, dataView).read();
+// Interpret the binary blob using the format AST we parsed earlier.
+Throws on error. const binaryContentAst = new BinaryContentFormatter(formatStringAst, dataView).read();

 // Return the interpreted binary blob as a nicely indented text string.